Rachael is a paranormal researcher and investigator who became interested in the field following a profound childhood paranormal experience.

 - Bedclothes were placed over what was left of Josiah and Sarah's heads.
 An undershirt made of gauze was placed over Herman's head, and a dress covered Katherine's.
-He also covered the remaining victims faces in the home with clothing.
+He also covered the remaining victims faces with clothing.

-- The Moore's clothing was hung over every mirror in the home, hiding any reflection.
+- Garments were also draped over every mirror in the house, hiding any reflection.

-- All of the curtains in the Moore house were drawn shut, and two windows without curtains were shaded with the Moore's clothing.
+- All of the window curtains were drawn shut, and two windows without curtains were shaded with clothing.

-- Ax marks were left in the children's and Moore's bedroom ceilings from the ax being swung at the victims.
-Ax marks were also found in the middle of the children's room ceiling from what is suspected was the killer swinging the ax in a circular frenzy.
+- Gouges were left on both of the bedroom ceilings from the axe being swung at the victims.
+Axe marks were also found in the middle of the children's room ceiling from what is suspected was the killer swinging the axe in a circular frenzy.

 - A kerosene filled lamp sat on the floor at the foot of the Moore's bed.
-The chimney of the lamp was removed and placed under their dresser, and the wick was turned back.
+The chimney of the lamp was removed and placed under their dresser with the wick turned back.
 Another lamp of kerosene was placed at the foot of Stillinger girls' bed.
 It was also missing the chimney.

-- The ax was resting in the guestroom where Lena and Ina slept.
-It was found near the doorway, and was leaning on the wall.
-It was blood covered, but an attempt was made to wipe it clean.
+- The axe was resting in the guestroom where Lena and Ina slept.
+It was found next to the door, leaning on the wall.
+It was blood covered but an attempt was made to wipe it clean.

-- The killer left a 2 pound slab of wrapped bacon in a towel next to the ax in the Stillinger girls' room.
+- A two pound slab of wrapped bacon in a towel was left near the axe.
 It was cut from a bacon chunk found in the icebox.

-- Next to the ax and bacon sat a short piece of keychain that did not belong to the Moore's.
+- Next to the axe and bacon sat a short piece of keychain that did not belong to the Moore's.

 - An untouched plate of prepared food was resting on the kitchen table, along with a bowl of bloody water from the killer washing his hands.